-The College's instructional delivery space framework is a one-college multi-campus consisting of multiple campuses throughout our service district, including our Heritage, Windward, Oso Creek, Center for Economic Development, and Northwest Center.
-In addition, the College continues to move forward with executing the 2014 and 2016 voter-approved bond referendums valued at \$296 million.
+The College's instructional delivery space framework is one-college with multi-campuses throughout our service district.
+This includes our three campuses (Heritage, Windward, and the Oso Creek), Center for Economic Development, and Northwest Center.
+The College is nearing the end of it \$296 million capital spending plan by completing the renovation of the Fine Arts Music and White Library buildings in late 2023 and the Memorial Building in 2024.
 The student-centric capital plan was developed in collaboration with front-line student service employees, administrators, faculty, students, and the Board of Regents with consideration to student educational attainment and lifelong learning needs, improving the learning environment and enhancing student life.
-The following are a few project highlights.